 Where to Shop During Spring in Paris

 I’ll bet you can’t name a better city in the world to go shopping than Paris!
 The city lives and breathes fashion.
 So many people want to get a taste of French fashion from the source, and the city has an abundance of shops that cater to nearly every style or budget.
-Even if you’re not looking to revamp your wardrobe while in Paris, there are plenty of shops for you to pick up souvenirs and cute gifts for family back home.
+Even if you’re not looking to revamp your wardrobe while in Paris, there are plenty of shops for you to pick up memorable Paris souvenirs and cute gifts for your friends and family back home.

 Clothing & Accessories

 The major department stores in Paris are Galeries Lafayette and Le Printemps in the 9th, Le Bon Marché in the 7th, and BHV in Le Marais.
 Department stores in Paris are your best bet for finding the widest selection of fashion, gifts, accessories, suitcases and more in Paris!

 If you love luxury French fashion, be sure to visit La Samaritaine which just reopened!

 For the latest contemporary French fashion boutiques in Paris, head to Le Marais, the city’s trendiest neighborhood when it comes to finding unique pieces from independent designers.

 My favorite French fashion designers with boutiques in Paris include: Sandro, Comptoir des Cotonniers, Saint James, Mirae, Sézane, and Figaret.

 Paris has seen an influx of new handbag and leather goods designers, each of which have their own unique style.
 These shops are a great place to find on-trend handbags that none of your friends back home have!
 Be sure to visit Léo et Violette, RSVP, Polène, and Olivia Clergue.